oaimli/oaimli.github.io/index.md

 My research interest lies in the field of developing computational models to facilitate machines in automatically generating high-quality texts that are aligned with human intents with a comprehensive understanding of semantically intricate input documents.
 It is a well-known challenge for humans to quickly comprehend lengthy or multiple documents, particularly those with intricate semantics.
 I firmly believe that ideal text generation models can effectively tackle this issue by efficiently comprehending complex documents and enabling humans to obtain knowledge from the documents effortlessly.

-Throughout my years of pursuing a PhD degree, my research has primarily focused on abstractive summarization, emphasizing the understanding of intricate semantics and textual relationships.
+Throughout my years of pursuing a PhD degree, my research has primarily focused on abstractive summarization, emphasizing the understanding of intricate semantics and text relationships.

 - Abstractive summarization with an understanding of intricate text relationships
 - Effective and efficient language learning for lengthy and multiple documents